Back to all posts

 Booking Checks Before You Commit

-Before paying for a medical-adjacent monthly stay in Mexico City, confirm:
+Before paying for a medical-adjacent monthly stay in Mexico City, make the booking pass these checks.

-StayWork does not promise final prices, open dates, commute times, documentation eligibility, or a quiet block from a blog post.
-Those details depend on the apartment, dates, route, booking channel, and building context.
-Use Book Direct to review the booking path, then contact StayWork before payment if the stay has hospital, team, or documentation context.
+StayWork does not promise final prices, open dates, commute times, hospital access, documentation eligibility, or a quiet block from a blog post.
+Those details depend on the apartment, dates, route, booking channel, building, and hospital context.
+Use Book Direct to review the booking path, then contact StayWork before payment if the stay has hospital, team, patient-family, or documentation needs.

 For monthly stays